Joseph Muscat: First term as prime minister

-Muscat contested Malta's general elections for the first time in March 2013 and was elected on District 2 on the first count, with 13,968 votes and on District 4 again on the first count with 12,202 votes and 53% of the vote.
+Muscat was elected on District 2 on the first count, with 13,968 votes and on District 4 again on the first count with 12,202 votes.
 On 11 March 2013 he was sworn in as Prime Minister of Malta.
 Following his election victory, Muscat was congratulated in a statement by the President of the European Commission, José Manuel Barroso, on behalf of the European Commission.